Disclaimer: I don't own Pokémon.

 At a much more sedate pace, the dragoness began flying downwards to the grassy plains that expanded below her, the black dragoness' eyes focused on the other dragon she was levitating towards.
 "Hello," she greeted gently, her voice airy and soft.

 The father Latios turned to look at her.
 He didn't seem surprised at all by her sudden appearance, it was clear he had sensed her a long way back.
-"Hello to you too," he responded in greeting, giving a small curt nod of respect.
+He smiled at her.
+"Hello to you too," he responded in greeting, his voice warm and affectionate.
 "Did you put a protective shield up around my children like I requested you to?" he asked, quickly jumping to the most important topic in his mind.

 Latios' eyes radiated a soft glow, not intruding or seeing into the shiny Rayquaza's mind, but instead just picking up the thoughts she was giving off.
 Within a fraction of a second, he had a complete picture of what had happened, which caused him to frown at the ending.
 "It's good you had Frost fix that.
 Otherwise, my son could have gotten him and Ash in serious trouble for that.
 Trust me, I know human laws."